Llucs/project_apex/README.md

 ![Banner](images/banner.png)

-Galaxy AI is here - Adds advanced Galaxy AI from S-series devices and performs advanced optimization
+Galaxy AI is here - Bring S-series Galaxy AI and smart One UI optimizations to supported Samsung devices — safely and reversibly.

 ### *Overview*

 Project Apex is a Magisk module inspired by Aionix that adds advanced Galaxy AI from high-end S-series devices and performs advanced optimizations specifically for One UI, the same optimizations as "OneUI Enhancer"

-Project Apex doesn't perform aggressive optimizations; it performs stable and reversible optimizations that improve your phone's fluidity without compromising stability.
+Project Apex doesn't perform aggressive optimizations; it performs stable and reversible optimizations that improve your phone's fluidity without compromising stability

-This module also enhances the camera using AI, and since the phone pretends to be an S25+, several things are unlocked, such as apps in the Galaxy Store that were previously unavailable.
+The module applies controlled device property overrides to unlock selected S-series features and Galaxy Store availability.

 ### *Compatibility*